daihanzhu/daihanzhu.github.io/README.md

 # daihanzhu.github.io

-Welcome to my portfolio.
-I wrote it from scratch with the help of Bootstrap, stackoverflow and @walinga.
-It's not exactly responsive...
-But I'm working on it!
+First thing first, this site is not exactly responsive... yet.
+I'm working on it!

+Late update: September 2017